coleman2246/Out-of-Stock-Reminder/README.md

 function in the ``supported_sites`` list in that ``info.json``.

 ## Methods of Notification
 The methods of notification are as follows.
-All methods have terminal output as well by default:
+All methods have terminal output by default:
 - Email
 - Terminal
 - System Notifacations (Linux only)